Karaborg/My-Docker-Notes/README.md

 > Can be re-used for same containers.

 ## Read-Only Volumes
 So we now have a proper bind mount.
 The idea of the bind mount is that we want to make changes while the container is running.
-So we have **read** and **write** permit for our container.
-But, the container also has read and work permit for our app inside of the container.
+So we have **read** and **write** permits for our container.
+But, the container also has a read and work permit for our app inside the container.
 We do not want that.
-What we want is, we should be the only one making code changes.
+What we want is, that we should be the only ones making code changes.
 So we will give the bind mount a **read-only** permit.
 > Container can't affect the project which is located in our host, it can only affect the project inside of that container.

-Before we get into that; we could also let our container to write for some folders.
+Before we get into that; we could also let our container write for some folders.
 So we will give a read-only permit for the application but, we will **exclude some folders** so we can use the data inside of those folders later.

-To do so, we will just add `:ro` at the end of our bind mount and to exlude folders, we will just use `anonymous volumes`:
+To do so, we will just add `:ro` at the end of our bind mount and to exclude folders, we will just use `anonymous volumes`:
 ```
 $ docker run -p <portYouWantForLocal>:<theExposedPortYouMentionedOnDockerFile> -d --rm --name <containerName> -v <volumeName>:/<filePath> -v $(pwd):/<workdir>:ro -v /<workdir>/node_modules/ <imageName>:<imageTag>
 ```